CryoGrid/CryoGrid.jl/docs/src/quickstart.md

 ## Quick start

 After [installing](installation.md) `CryoGrid.jl`, you can get started right away with a simple soil heat model.
 The [`Presets`](@ref) module (aliased `CryoGrid.Presets`) provides pre-specified model configurations that can be obtained with a single function call.
-It is also possible to provide a custom soil and temperature profile to `SoilHeatTile`; here the values given in `Presets.SamoylovDefault` is used.
+It is also possible to provide a custom soil and temperature profile to `SoilHeatTile`; here the values given in `SamoylovDefault` is used.

 ```julia
 using CryoGrid